 - 3 teaspoons of peanut flour = 3.81 grams of peanut flour.

-How many ounces of peanut flour are in 1 teaspoons?
-0.04 oz. of peanut flour are in a teaspoon.
+How many ounces of peanut flour are in 1 teaspoon?
+0.04 oz. of peanut flour is in a teaspoon.

 - 2 teaspoons of peanut flour = 0.08 oz. of peanut flour.